dmuth/Dougs-Drupal-Tools/README.md

 Anti-abuse tools:

 - See what IPs a user or a list of users came from
+- See what users came from a given IP (helpful for spotting sockpuppets)

 Where can it be found?